InnovateAsterisk/Browser-Phone/README.md

 - Chart.bundle-2.7.2.js                : Graph and Chart UI
 - dhtmlx.js                            : Windowing & UI Library
 - fabric-2.4.6.min.js                  : Canvas Editing Library
-- moment-with-locales-2.24.0.min.js    : Date & Time Libary
+- moment-with-locales-2.24.0.min.js    : Date & Time Library
 - croppie.min.js                       : Profile Picture Crop Library

 Note: These libraries will load automatically from CDN.

 ## Step-by-step Guide

-You can follwo the How-to video to achieve the outcome for this project:
+You can follow the How-to video to achieve the outcome for this project:

 Or follow these steps.

-#### Preparing the SD Card with Rasbian
+#### Preparing the SD Card with Raspbian
 Flash the you SD card using the Raspberry Pi Imager from https://www.raspberrypi.org/downloads/.

-Wtrite a blank text file named ssh (no extension) to the boot directory of the SD card.
-On MAc use:
+Write a blank text file named ssh (no extension) to the boot directory of the SD card.
+On Mac use:
 ```
 sudo nano /Voumes/boot/ssh
 ```
-and on windows, you can just use naotepad and save it as: `D:/ssh`
+and on Windows, you can just use Notepad and save it as: `D:/ssh`

 Insert the SD Card into your Raspberry Pi, connect a Network Cable and boot up.